When writing, characters should have realistic physical reactions. Here’s a graphic to help you pinpoint the physical response.

 GET THIS FREE

-When you sign up for my newsletter, you get THE STRIGOI: A WATCHER SERIES VAMPIRE CHRONICLE for free.
-PLUS access to the WRITER’S TOOL KIT.
-Don’t worry, I won’t sell your address or spam you all the time.
+When you sign up for my newsletter, you get THE STRIGOI, PLUS access to the WRITER’S TOOL KIT.
+Your address will never be sold.

 Action | Adventure | Vampires | Awesomeness + Writerly Things